rydmike/squircle_study/README.md

 On April 8, 2025 the following PR was merged into the Flutter master channel: [Add RoundedSuperellipseBorder and apply it to CupertinoActionSheet #166303](https://github.com/flutter/flutter/pull/166303).
 This PR adds a new `ShapeBorder` called `RoundedSuperellipseBorder` to the Flutter SDK.
 It is a new shape that implements the iOS super ellipse shape. **Version 1.4.0** of this study adds it to this study and compares it with other shapes.

-The `RoundedSuperellipseBorder` is designed to provide a more accurate representation of the iOS squircle shape, allowing for better visual consistency across platforms.
+On May 21, 2025 the `RoundedSuperellipseBorder` was added to the Flutter stable channel in version 3.32.0.
+It is now available for all developers to use in their Flutter applications.
+The shape has also been added to Flutter's iOS Cupertino widget implementations where appropriate.
+The `RoundedSuperellipseBorder` is designed to provide a very accurate representation of the iOS squircle shape, allowing for better visual consistency across platforms.
 It is expected to enhance the UI experience in Flutter applications that require rounded shapes.

 In this study we can observe that this new shape, thew `RoundedSuperellipseBorder` works correctly when the radius gets closer to the stadium radius for the shape, which is short side/2.
 As shown here, the **FigmaSquircle** shape changes to approach a circular border when the border radius exceeds 0.5x of the shape's stadium radius.
 And the **SquircleBorder** stops changing shape when the radius exceeds 0.65x of the shape's stadium radius.
 The new **RoundedSuperellipseBorder** is the only known shape to handle this correctly.
 It does not break down at all.
 It can be used for any shape aspect ratio and radius up to the shape's stadium radius and beyond it too, without any issues.